As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

-In Spark AR Studio, a rectangle is a 2D shape that can be added to your scene.
+A rectangle is a 2D shape in Spark AR Studio.
 Use it to render textures and materials, creating 2D effects like frames, backgrounds and colored overlays.

 Find out about: